karussell/xvantage/README.txt

 Xvantage is yet another xml serializer and deserializer without much configuration hassle.
 It is well suited if you have java objects and want to serialize them into xml.
-This is possible without regenerating your xsd files on every class change. see more advantages in the Advantage section now just look at the code snippets and give xvantage a try!
+This is possible without regenerating your xsd files on every class change.
+See more advantages in the "Advantage" section below.

+Now just look at the code snippets and give xvantage a try!
-+ Add your test case to improve the stability!
++ Clone this repository and add your test case to improve the stability!

   Reading
 ===============